Opentrons/opentrons/api/docs/v2/basic_commands/liquids.rst

 .. versionadded:: 2.20

+.. _require-liquid-presence:

 Require Liquids
 ===============

-The :py:meth:`.InstrumentContext.require_liquid_presence` method forces the robot to check for the presence of a liquid, even when :ref:`lld` is specifically disabled.
+The :py:meth:`.InstrumentContext.require_liquid_presence` method forces the robot to check for the presence of a liquid, even when :ref:`lpv` is specifically disabled.
 When using this method, the robot will raise an error that stops a protocol, writes a warning to the run logs, and also lets you recover from the error through your own error handling code.

 .. code-block:: python